Alpine-DAV/cinema_helpers/README.md

 https://cinemasciencewebsite.readthedocs.io/en/latest/index.html

-These helper scripts target Spec D (general CSV) and Cinema Spec A (legacy image) specifications.
+These helper scripts target cinema spec d (general csv) and cinema spec a (legacy image) specifications.

 The viewers here are derived from the main cinema viewers, modified to avoid any XHR security issues.

 The scripts are derived from work done with Ascent.

+## Usage Examples

 ### cinema_cdb_generate_explorer.py

-Given a cinema database, create a stand alone Cinema Explorer to view these files.
+Given a cinema database, create a stand alone cinema explorer viewer for this database.

 ```
 python cinema_cdb_generate_explorer.py  example_databases/uncertainty_bubbles.cdb _out_explore_bubbles